brownieboy/guardian-epub/readme.md

 By default, your sections will appear in the your ePub alphabetically, which is probably not what you want.
 So the script will ask you to put them in order, using the on-screen keys again.

 Again, hit the Return/Enter key when you're done.
+(See below for issue with the default Macintosh Terminal app.)

 Your chosen order will stored in a different config file, and that order will be used the basis for all future section selections.